by K.M. Richards

 Unfortunately, the "new" channel 40 had a more dismal program schedule than its predecessor.
 With ABC network programming having moved to channel 13, KVUE -- like most UHF independents in those days -- was dependent on ancient movies, bottom-of-the-barrel syndication, and whatever local programming it could cobble together.
 The weekly schedule as it began operation included 15 movies (the newest of which were from 1947-48); some "first-run" syndicated series -- Police Call, Lilli Palmer Theatre, Whirlybirds, The Gray Ghost, China Smith, Charter Boat, The Whistler and Steve Donovan, Western Marshall -- and a few off-network reruns (Mr. Adams and Eve, The Californians, Combat Sergeant and Panic ... even kinescopes of NBC's Cameo Theater); and a handful of local programs which included Woman's VUE, Men's VUE, Project 40 and Dance Party, for which no details have survived the intervening years.
 What news there was on KVUE came as a five-minute headline summary at 10:00pm each evening.

-KVUE, as a UHF independent in an area where all three networks were now on VHF (and with a signal that was inferior to its predecessor), went dark after only four months, on March 21, 1960.
+As a UHF independent in an area where all three networks were now on VHF (and with a signal that was inferior to its predecessor), KVUE went dark after only four months, on March 21, 1960.
 Three years later, its license renewal was challenged by Camellia City Telecasters -- headed by Jack Matranga, who also owned KGMS/1380 -- by filing an application for a new station on channel 40; in response, KVUE asked for permission to operate as an experimental subscription television station for three years (which Camellia City opposed, saying such permission would be "unfair to its competitive status" as a new applicant).
-The STV application was denied as unacceptable for filing after Camellia City raised questions regarding the financial feasibility of KVUE to operate at all -- Television Digest referred to the deficiency as "sole funds for test were to be raised by sale of stock without any assurance stock could be sold" -- and KVUE's license renewal was denied on December 6, 1963, despite a last-minute offer to move to the vacant channel 46 allocation.
+The STV application was denied as unacceptable for filing after Camellia City raised questions regarding the financial feasibility of KVUE to operate at all -- Television Digest referred to the deficiency as "sole funds for the test were to be raised by sale of stock without any assurance stock could be sold" -- and KVUE's license renewal was denied on December 6, 1963, despite a last-minute offer to move to the vacant channel 46 allocation.
 (That was just as well, as the "Melco" pay-tv system designed by Melvyn Lucas would have transmitted normal video and "background music", with the actual program audio received via a subcarrier either on channel 40 or a local FM station and subscribers paying a flat monthly rate to rent the special equipment to decode the audio.
 It seems fairly likely that the Melco system would have been the easiest to hack of any STV system then being proposed.)

 The construction permit for what would become KTXL/40 was issued March 19, 1965 to Camellia City.
-In the revision of the television allocation table later that year, KTXL was reassigned channel 29, only to request a rulemaking a year later to move back to channel 40 when every available transmitter site created short-spacing issues to other allocations.
+In the revision of the television allocation table later that year, KTXL was reassigned channel 29, which ultimately led to their requesting a rulemaking a year later to move back to channel 40 when every available transmitter site created short-spacing issues to other allocations.
 KTXL went on the air October 26, 1968 from a new tower two miles north of the Walnut Grove "candelabra" and operated as an independent, developing a reputation for a schedule that included first-run movies, quality syndicated programming, and original programming (including being one of the first independent UHF stations in the country to launch a nightly newscast seven days a week) until becoming one of the charter Fox network affiliates October 9, 1986.

 KOVR was sold to Gannett in 1958, then was sold again to Metromedia two years later, only to end up in the hands of the McClatchy family in 1964.
 McClatchy, which also owned the Sacramento Bee and KFBK/1530, among other holdings, operated KOVR until 1980, when they sold it to the Outlet Company for what was then a record-setting $65 million.
 The McClatchys had originally been a competing applicant for channel 10.